Vestmannaeyjar – Þar sem hjartað slær…!

 Arriving on Vestmannaeyjar

-The next year I returned to Iceland for a longer trip, with more time to explore.
-And those islands were first on my route.
-Sailing into Heimaey harbour, through a narrow opening surrounded by a jumbled chain of steep cliffs and a huge field of lava flows, is just mind-blowing.
+The ferry crossing to Vestmannaeyjar is breathtaking.
+Sailing into Heimaey harbour, through a narrow opening surrounded by a jumbled chain of steep cliffs on one side and a huge field of lava flows on the other side, is just mind-blowing.

 Heimaey harbour entrance.